 Control of coal quality requires a good understanding of how the various stages of the coal chain are linked to subsequent stages i.e. coal exploration programs are linked to coal mining and coal preparation plant performance.
 Similarly, coal mining is linked to coal preparation plant performance which is in turn linked to coal sales.
 Finally, coal quality is linked to end-use performance and the price coal achieves in the marketplace.
 Throughout the coal chain the accurate measurement of coal characteristics is essential to control coal quality and therefore the course also focuses on the correct sampling and analytical tests.

-The course includes two and a half days of lecturing and a half-day tour of the Newcastle coal laboratory.
+The course includes two and a half days of lecturing and a half-day tour of the Brisbane coal laboratory.
 A textbook is also provided which covers the topics addressed during the course.

 Learning Outcomes - The course is divided into three distinct sections: